Coast Guard, DHS.

 Background and Purpose

-The Coast Guard is establishing a safety zone around the Mad Dog Truss Spar Platform, a petroleum and gas production facility in the Gulf of Mexico: Mad Dog Truss Spar Platform, Green Canyon 782 (GC 782), located at position 27°11′18″ N, 91°05′12″ W.
+The Coast Guard proposes the establishment of a safety zone around the Mad Dog Truss Spar Platform, a petroleum and gas production facility in the Gulf of Mexico: Mad Dog Truss Spar Platform, Green Canyon 782 (GC 782), located at position 27°11′18″ N, 91°05′12″ W.

 British Petroleum Exploration and Production, Inc., hereafter referred to as BP, has requested that the Coast Guard establish a safety zone in the Gulf of Mexico around the Mad Dog Truss Spar Platform.

-We conclude that the risk of allision to the facility and the potential for loss of life and damage to the environment resulting from such an accident warrants the establishment of this safety zone.
-This rule will significantly reduce the threat of allisions, oil spills and natural gas releases and increase the safety of life, property, and the environment in the Gulf of Mexico.
+We conclude that the risk of allision to the facility and the potential for loss of life and damage to the environment resulting from such an accident warrants the establishment of this proposed safety zone.
+The proposed rule would significantly reduce the threat of allisions, oil spills and natural gas releases and increase the safety of life, property, and the environment in the Gulf of Mexico.
 This proposed regulation is issued pursuant to 14 U.S.C.
 85 and 43 U.S.C.
 1333 as set out in the authority citation for 33 CFR part 147.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-Since the Mad Dog Truss Spar Platform is located far offshore, few privately owned fishing vessels and recreational boats/yachts operate in the area.
-This rule will not impact an attending vessel or vessels less than 100 feet in length overall not engaged in towing.
-Alternate routes are available for those vessels.
-Use of an alternate route may cause a vessel to incur a delay of four to ten minutes in arriving at their destinations depending on how fast the vessel is traveling.
-Therefore, the Coast Guard expects the impact of this regulation on small entities to be minimal.
+605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+Since the Mad Dog Truss Spar Platform is located far offshore, few privately owned fishing vessels and recreational boats/yachts operate in the area and alternate routes are available for those vessels.
+Use of an alternate route may cause a vessel to incur a delay of 4 to 10 minutes in arriving at their destinations depending on how fast the vessel is traveling.
+Therefore, the Coast Guard expects the impact of this proposed rule on small entities to be minimal.

 Assistance for Small Entities

-Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
-L. 104-121), we offered to assist small entities in understanding this rule so that they can better evaluate its effects on them and participate in the rulemaking.
+Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Public Law 104-121), we want to assist small entities in understanding this proposed rule so that they can better evaluate its effects on them and participate in the rulemaking.
 If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact LT Kevin Lynn, Project Manager for Eighth Coast Guard District Commander, Hale Boggs Federal Bldg., 500 Poydras Street, New Orleans, LA 70130, telephone (504) 589-6271.